Hecter94/EndlessSky-PluginArchive/Working/Cromha Expansion/CONTRIBUTING.md

 To check if you can help coding anything, go to the [project](https://github.com/users/OcelotWalrus/projects/5/views/1) and check for issues with the "help wanted" label.
 You can propose your help here.
 Even if there is no "help wanted" label, you can still propose your help, all contribution is welcome!

+If you need help or just want feedback and what you're working on is kind of a big project, feel free to create a new discussion in the [Discussion Tab](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/discussions).

 ## Coding Features & Add-ons
 To code features in the base plugin, you can check the [endless sky github wiki](https://github.com/endless-sky/endless-sky/wiki/CreatingPlugins) to learn how to code things in the [endless sky data format](https://github.com/endless-sky/endless-sky/wiki/DataFormat).

 The best way to contribute is [creating a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the main branch and code in this forked repository.
-Note that you can create your own codespace and work on it if you prefer.
+Note that you can create your own [codespace](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=582686045&skip_quickstart=true) and work on it if you prefer.

 **You will find useful links to help you coding faster and better on the [discord server](https://discord.com/invite/tafa8dVH5Q)**